mrmacright/Metal-HUD-Mobile-Config/README.md

 - Click an App in the list to automatically fill in the “App Path”
 - You can click "Save App Path" to save the path for future use

-10. Close App on iPhone / iPad
+10. Close App on iPhone or iPad

 11. Click "Launch App with Metal Performance HUD" to enable Metal HUD for App